turbot/guardrails-docs/docs/getting-started/getting-started-aws/apply-quick-action/index.md

 - [Create a Static Exception to a Guardrails AWS Policy](/guardrails/docs/getting-started/getting-started-aws/create-static-exception/)
 - [Create a Calculated Exception to a Guardrails AWS Policy](/guardrails/docs/getting-started/getting-started-aws/create-calculated-exception/)
 - [Send an Alert to Email](/guardrails/docs/getting-started/getting-started-aws/send-alert-to-email/)

-Until now we’ve operated Guardrails in read-only mode, with the minimal permissions needed to discover resources, track changes, and alert on misconfigurations.
-In this runbook we’ll show how you can enable Guardrails to perform [Quick Actions](/guardrails/docs/guides/quick-actions) that fix misconfigurations.

 ## Step 1: Add the s3:PutBucketVersioning permission.